franklinsch/marylou/README.md

 - Server : NodeJS using the Express framework
 - Frontend (iOS) : Written in Swift
-  - Collects data from our server using a HTTP API
+  - Collects data from our server using HTTP Requests and JSON (De-)Serialization
   - Shows the results as per user parameters using Apple Maps

 ## What is it?